 Islands of Malaysia

 The islands of Thailand are known for their scooter crowded streets and virginity robbing full moon parties.
 It is no doubt the place to go if you’re looking to lose you sandals and have your drink drugged.
+Look into booking cheap Phuket hotels if that’s your fancy.
 However, if you’re in search of relaxing beach bungalows on remote and nearly tourist-less islands, Malaysia is the place.
 Some of the best islands in Malaysia are on the East coast near the border to Thailand such as Pulau Redang.

 Cool Things to See and Do